nsinorov/SoftUniMainPath/CSharp - Advanced/C# Advanced/Iterators and Comparators - Lab/README.md

 NOTE: You need the namespace IteratorsAndComparators.

 Extend your solution from the previous task.
 Implement the IComparable<Book> interface in the existing class Book.
 The comparison between the two books should happen in the following order:

+	First, sort them in ascending chronological order (by year).
+	If two books are published in the same year, sort them alphabetically.

+Override the ToString() method in your Book class, so it returns a string in the format:

+	"{title} - {year}"

+Change your Library class, so that it stores the books in the correct order.